 These are the most common type of auto accident in the United States.
 It is determined by data from the National Highway Traffic Safety Administration (NHTSA) that up to 40% of all crashes – about 2.5 million per year – are of the rear-end variety.

 Since the flow of traffic dictates that all cars on the same side of the roadway are traveling in the same direction.
-Taking head-on collisions into account, when you have 99% of cars traveling in the same relative direction as other cars around them, and there are 6 million car crashes every year – odds are that rear-end crashes will likely be the most common.
+Taking head-on collisions into account, when you have 99% of cars traveling in the same relative direction as other cars around them, and there is 6 million car crashes every year – odds are that rear-end crashes will likely be the most common.

 Rear-end collisions often happen when the driver is blinded by sunlight and doesn’t see brake lights in front, brake lights in front don’t work, the driver is distracted by texting or eating, the brakes aren’t applied sufficiently to stop a vehicle, or a driver pushes the accelerator instead while a car in front is stopped.